-We reserve the right to change, delete without substitution or adapt technical information, prices, colors, shapes, materials, services and maintenance, construction and equipment or other, as well as the right to discontinue the production of a certain model without prior notice or indication of any reason by WIDESCAPE.
+Widescape reserves the right to modify, in whole or in part, in any way whatsoever, the content of this Manual, in particular by deleting certain information without substitution or by adapting certain information, including prices, colors, forms, materials, services and maintenance, production and equipment or other.
+Widescape also reserves the right to discontinue production of a model at any time without notice or indication.